Originally published April 4, 2014.

 Imagine instead that our law permitted a union to make a request to the labour board for an order requiring an employer to provide the number of employees in a proposed bargaining unit.
 We could limit this right to proposed units of, say, 50 or 100 or more employees.
-Maybe there’s a threshold level of support the union needs to show, like having at least 20 union membership cards, just to demonstrate that there is a campaign underway.
+Maybe there’s a threshold level of support the union needs to show, like having at least 20 union membership cards or the appearance of 20 percent support, just to demonstrate that there is a campaign underway.
 The employer is then required to tell the Board and the union the number of employees in the union’s proposed bargaining unit.
 This should be easy for the employer.
 It’s a number that the employer will know.
 We could further and follow the America law, which requires the union be provided with a list of employee names and contact information to enable the union to actually communicate with voters.
 We do this with political campaigns, but the preferred policy in labour law is to put up as many roadblocks as possible to stop unions from speaking with employees.
 It is a very odd system if the goal is to promote an informed choice of whether to support collective bargaining.

 In my proposed model, the union and the employees know how much support is needed to meet the threshold 40% before it applies for certification.
 If the union can’t reach the 40% threshold, it will move on without ever filing an application for certification.
 Or, it will collect cards until it is comfortable that the 40% threshold will be met, and won’t apply for certification before that point.
 This simple law would eliminate the wasteful and time-consuming scenario happening at Toyota right now.